Why is Tepid Water Important for Emergency Showers?

 Read more about ThermOmegaTech’s Therm-O-Mix® station here.

 Factory-packaged with ThermOmegaTech’s Therm-O-Mix®, the ESS combines cold and tank-heated hot water to deliver a constant 85°F tepid water outlet temperature at the point of use.
-The unit is completely mechanical and requires no outside electricity to function, making it particularly ideal for explosion-proof industrial environments.
+The unit is completely mechanical and requires no outside electricity, making it ideal for explosion-proof industrial environments.

 See how the Therm-O-Mix® station works here.